G-Milzink/CI_PP1_TR/README.md

 ### Design Choices
 The design of the website is tailored towards giving a sense of the atmosphere in the restaurant, a warm and cozy place but with a touch of class.
 Sharp corners have been avoided to give a welcoming appearance.
+Several Images and interactive elements have rounded corners on the inside and are purposefully cut of by the edge of the screen.

 ### Colour
 The colour scheme was chosen to match the colours used in the restaurant.